Mandar Apte

 1. Person A posts something on his blog.

-2. Person B posts on her own blog, linking to Person A’s post.
-This automatically sends a pingback to Person A when both have pingback enabled blogs.
+2. Person B posts on her blog, linking to Person A’s post.
+This automatically sends a pingback to Person A when both have pingback-enabled blogs.

-3. Person A’s blog receives the pingback, then automatically goes to Person B’s post to confirm that the pingback did, in fact, originate there.
+3. When Person A’s blog receives the pingback, it automatically goes to Person B’s post to confirm that the pingback originated there.

 Trackbacks are a way to notify legacy blog systems that you’ve linked to them.
-If you link other WordPress blogs they’ll be notified automatically using pingbacks, no other action necessary.
+If you link other WordPress blogs, they’ll be notified automatically using pingbacks; no other action is necessary.

 To send a trackback, add the trackback URI from the other blog post to the Send Trackbacks module in your blog post before you publish it.
 A trackback URI from a WordPress blog will end with /trackback/.